 We eventually re-joined I-85 and made our way to Ivy Acres RV Park in Piedmont, South Carolina.
 Ivy Acres has about 50 campsites, all of which have full hookups with 20/30/50-amp electric.
 There is free Wi-fi, which was fairly fast and fairly reliable, especially considering it was the weekend when we were there, and the campground was full.
 There is also a good Verizon 4G signal.

-The gravel roads are pretty dusty and are somewhat dusty.
-The RV pads are gravel.
+The gravel roads are pretty dusty and are somewhat rough in spots.
+The RV pads are also gravel.
 There is some shade, but the sites are predominantly sunny, which is good for our rooftop satellite dish.
 Most of the sites are back-ins except for where our site was located in the short-term stay section, which consists of about half a dozen pull-throughs.
 Although most of the sites are fairly spacious, ours was one of the narrowest.
 Our cost at Ivy Acres was $32 a night.

 Our ultimate destination is Amish Country in Ohio, which for us is a 4-day drive from Fairhope.
 We usually don't like to drive more than two days in a row, so Piedmont was a good place to stop for a couple of days because it was close to a good sightseeing opportunity Margery found on her online research into things to do.
 We'll tell you about it in our next post.